 In April 2014, the European Parliament adopted the proposals as part of the review of the Market Abuse Directive (the "MAD"), including a Market Abuse Regulation ("MAR") and a directive on criminal sanctions for insider dealing and market manipulation ("CSMAD") (together "MAD II").
-The MAR would expand the scope of the market abuse regulatory regime to cover, for the first time, different trading systems, financial instruments and technological developments, notably algorithmic trading and high frequency trading.
-The final legislation is expected to be published in the Official Journal in June, following which there will be a 24-month period for the adoption of implementing measures by the European Commission concerning MAR and for Member States to implement the CSMAD in national law.
-The MAR would address the interaction between spot markets and derivative markets, including commodity markets, and address potential sources of abuse and manipulation between them, including through provisions allowing member states to introduce criminal sanctions for market abuse offenses.
+MAR will expand the scope of the market abuse regulatory regime to cover, for the first time, different trading systems, financial instruments and take into account technological developments, notably algorithmic trading and high frequency trading.
+The final legislation was published in the Official Journal on 12 June 2014.
+There is now, a 24-month period for the adoption of implementing measures by the European Commission concerning MAR and for Member States to implement the CSMAD in national law.
+MAR will address the interaction between spot markets and derivative markets, including commodity markets, and address potential sources of abuse and manipulation between them, including through provisions allowing member states to introduce criminal sanctions for market abuse offenses.
 These changes, if adopted, could lead to increased regulation and operational and compliance requirements for our markets.